slackapi/bolt-js/docs/content/basic/authenticating-oauth.md

 ---

-## Redirect URI
+## Redirect URL

-Bolt for JavaScript provides a **Redirect URI Path** `/slack/oauth_redirect`.
-Slack uses the Redirect URI to redirect users after they complete an app's installation flow.
+Bolt for JavaScript provides a **Redirect URL Path** `/slack/oauth_redirect`.
+Slack uses the Redirect URL to redirect users after they complete an app's installation flow.

-You will need to add the full **Redirect URI** including your app domain in your Slack app configuration settings under **OAuth and Permissions**, e.g. `https://example.com/slack/oauth_redirect`.
+You will need to add the full **Redirect URL** including your app domain in your Slack [app settings][settings] under **OAuth and Permissions**, e.g. `https://example.com/slack/oauth_redirect`.

-To supply your own custom **Redirect URI**, you can set `redirectUri` in the App options and `installerOptions.redirectUriPath`.
-You must supply both, and the path must be consistent with the full URI.
+To supply your own custom **Redirect URL**, you can set `redirectUri` in the App options and `installerOptions.redirectUriPath`.
+You must supply both, and the path must be consistent with the full URL.

 ```javascript
 const app = new App({